batateratika/viddownloader/README.md

 ## DISCLAIMER

-THIS PROJECT IS DECREPIT, I am making new one on C, which will cover all the TODO stuff.
+THIS PROJECT IS DECREPIT, I am making new one, which will cover all the TODO stuff.
+Why?
+Because I don't like the code.

 Almost all of the code was copied over from examples of yt-dlp, I just put it togther so all you need is to give a link.
 I am not proud of myself.